ksclarke/solr-iso639-filter/src/site/markdown/build.md

     mvn install

-This will build the filter for the default version of Solr, 4.4.0.
+This will build the filter for the latest version of Solr supported by this project, 4.4.0.

 If you want to build for another version of Solr, you can supply that version as an argument to the build; for instance: